Facts & Stats

 23% of students are Catholic

 All our athletic teams are fired up to bring home more championships!
 Members of the NAIA and Kansas Collegiate Athletic Conference.
-Sports offered include baseball, men's and women's basketball, cheer, men's and women's cross country, dance, football, men's and women's soccer, softball, men's and women's track and field and volleyball.
+Sports offered include baseball, men's and women's basketball, cheer, men's and women's cross country, dance, football, men's and women's soccer, softball, and volleyball.

 Graduation and Alumni